poseidon/matchbox/Documentation/getting-started-docker.md

     ./scripts/get-coreos stable 1185.3.0 ./examples/assets

+For development convenience, add `/etc/hosts` entries for nodes so they may be referenced by name as you would in production.

+    # /etc/hosts
+    ...
+    172.17.0.21 node1.example.com
+    172.17.0.22 node2.example.com
+    172.17.0.23 node3.example.com

 ## Containers

 Run the latest `bootcfg` Docker image from `quay.io/coreos/bootcfg` with the `etcd-docker` example.
 The container should receive the IP address 172.17.0.2 on the `docker0` bridge.